The 2017-2018 Voices Against Injustice Board

-The Foundation’s Board is drawn primarily from the greater Salem and North Shore community; the Mayor of Salem and the President of Salem State University serve as co-chairs, ex officio.
+The Foundation’s Board is drawn primarily from the greater Salem and North Shore community; the Mayor of Salem and the President of Salem State University serve as honorary co-chairs.

 Ellen was ordained to the Unitarian Universalist ministry in 1982 and served the UU church in Marblehead, MA for one year before moving on to the UU headquarters office in Boston where she worked for 17 years.
 For four years she served as Youth Programs Director and for 13 years she held the position of Director of Ministerial Education.
 Before moving to Salem in 2005, she lived in Lexington, MA for over 30 years where she and her husband, George, raised their two kids, Anna and Pete.
 They all grew to appreciate Salem for its diversity, commitment to social justice, friendly people, good restaurants, and worthwhile attractions.
 Ellen is a guide at the Peabody Essex Museum and an active member and volunteer at the First Church in Salem.
 Ellen’s work and that of her late husband, George who was a particle physicist, gave them the opportunity to travel, and to live in both Germany and Switzerland.
 Ellen credits these experiences with sharpening her skiing skills and learning to value the differences among peoples, two important things she did not have a chance to do growing up in Illinois!